nikitosikvn1/intelligent-image-analyzer/README.md

   - ***Token Validation***:
     - Handles token validation requests from clients via the validate-token message pattern.
     - Validates JWT tokens provided by clients to ensure their authenticity and integrity.
+    - Checks if the user is verified.
     - Invokes the validateToken method in the AuthService to perform token validation.
-    - Returns a response indicating whether the token is valid or not.
+    - Returns a response indicating whether the token is valid and whether the user is verified.

   - ***Token Refresh***:
     - Processes token refresh requests from clients via the refresh-token message pattern.